sktime/sktime/docs/source/get_involved/code_of_conduct.rst

 * contributor criticizing leadership for handing resources to personal network, leadership invoking "discomfort"
 * passionate disagreement on technical content between contributors
-* accidental violations of CoC due to protected characteristics of the person violating the CoC
+* accidental violations of CoC causally due to protected characteristics of the person violating the CoC
-* systemic issues whose resolution causes discomfort in the community
+* systemic discrimination issues whose resolution would cause discomfort in the community

 Precedent rules: